 No, private sector bribery is not currently criminalised.
-However, a company's employees, representatives, and managers have the duty of candour and honesty and cases of private sector bribery may be punishable under other laws for breach of that duty.
+However, a company's employees, representatives, and managers have the duty of candour and honesty and cases of private sector bribery may be punishable under the Criminal Law or other laws for breach of that duty.